creativepulse/fontset/README.md

-fontset
+FontSet
 =======

-FontSet is an app that allows users to increase, decrease or reset the font size of the page.
+FontSet lets users increase, decrease or reset the font size of the page.

+FontSet is available as a widget for WordPress and as a module for Joomla.

 Download from http://www.creativepulse.gr/en/appstore/fontset